American

 Without fawning too much more over this one, Stranahan’s Red Wine Cask is a special release that I’m excited to share.
 It’s an easy sipper that unfolds as it opens and is unlike any other Single Malt I’ve reviewed!

-Editor’s Note: This whiskey was provided to us as a review sample by the party behind it.
-This in no way, per our editorial policies, influenced the final outcome of this review.
+Editor’s Note: This whiskey was either bought as a sample by The Whiskey Wash or provided to us as a review sample by the party behind it.
+Per our editorial policies, this in no way influenced the outcome of this review.